 It’s hard to find the words to describe what I feel.
 A small melancholy, but the balance tipped over by a more youthful excitement.
 All those years searching for a ‘meaning’, a path, hang-ups and feeling down.
 Finally reaching that place of true exhaustion – the impact of caring so much about how I look, about how people see me, a place where finally, the energy to continue caring just ran out.
 And in its place grew acceptance.

 I think I had to truly run myself down, to reach this small rebirth.
 And acceptance is a lighter feeling, as I let go of that first third and wander quietly into the second.
 And so now, I shout my truths aloud, and relish in the echo of my voice, a strong voice, a celebration.
 My truths form sounds in the air, and now I smile instead of shun.
 Heavier than I was, I celebrate myself by wearing loud colours, patterned prints, and not hiding away any more.
 My hair is wild and frizzy and curly, and I no longer straighten it into submission, instead I dye it wild orange and pink and run about in sunsets.
-I have depression, and cfs, and I am more than comfortable talking about them both.
-I follow a druid path, love a stone circle, and will talk about trees until the leaves fall down.
+I have depression, and cfs, and I am becoming more comfortable talking about them both.
+I follow an old path, love a stone circle, and will talk about trees until the leaves fall down.
 I love guinea pigs, watching clouds, glittery eyeshadow, drum n’ bass.
 I don’t want children and I’m very happy with that.
 A fire, a guitar, and a craft beer is my perfect night.
 I want to write and create, to run in the sea and live on a hill.
 I’ve been a sleek professional.
 I’ve been a wild-haired rebel.

 And as those birds ride higher, spiralling and falling, I imagine the turning of life, the passage of time, the tick from one third into the next.
 My eyes close against the sky and I fall forward, into the continuing spiral, flying and looping onward, alongside the free.